DrumScoreAI/RhythmForm/README.md

 - **`ghcr.io/drumscoreai/rhythmform-core:latest`**
   The full package image with all dependencies installed.
   *No default command is set.*
-  Use this image for interactive exploration, debugging, or running any script manually.
   Example:
   ```sh
   docker run -it --rm ghcr.io/drumscoreai/rhythmform-core:latest bash